 Students may complete a Master of Science in Electrical and Computer Engineering in addition to earning a Graduate Certificate in Engineering Leadership.
 Students must apply and be admitted to the Gordon Engineering Leadership Program in order to pursue this option.
 The program requires fulfillment of the 16-semester-hour curriculum required to earn the Graduate Certificate in Engineering Leadership, which includes an industry-based challenge project with multiple mentors.
 Further semester hours may vary based on Electrical and Computer Engineering concentration.

-At the time of applying to the program, the applicants select their preferred track as well as their concentration of study from the seven concentrations offered by the ECE department.
+At the time of applying to the MS in Electrical and Computer Engineering program, the applicants select their preferred track as well as their concentration of study from the seven concentrations offered by the ECE department.

 For support with academic questions, contact the student services representative assigned to this program.